mlrun/mlrun/docs/runtimes/functions.md

 database with a unique hash code, and gets a new hash code upon changes.

-MLRun functionality such as logging results and artifacts can be added to existing code using the {py:func}`mlrun.handler` decorator, enabled by default.
-You can also use MLRun auto-logging to automatically and seamlessly track machine-learning processes while they execute, such as training a model, and recording results and artifacts.
+You can use the MLRun auto-logging to log results and artifacts, and to automatically and seamlessly track machine-learning processes while they execute, such as training a model.
 See {ref}`decorators-and-auto-logging`.

 ## Functions and projects
 Function are members of an [**MLRun project**](../projects/project.html), a container for all your work on a particular ML application.